 Below is part of a fire engine, a barrel on wheels with a central pump, that was built in 1678 following the Great Fire of London.

-There are some amazing paintings within this gallery depicting the Great Fire.
-In this gallery, kids can try on a replica of a 17th century helmet worn by firefighters and compare it with a modern helmet from the London Fire Brigade.
+There were some amazing paintings within this gallery depicting the Great Fire.
+In this gallery, kids could try on a replica of a 17th century helmet worn by firefighters and compare it with a modern helmet from the London Fire Brigade.

 Expanding City (1670s – 1850s)

-In this gallery, the exhibits offer a look into the many artefacts, dollhouses and stunning gowns, as well as everyday objects recovered in excavations (shown below).
+In the Expanding City gallery, the exhibits offered a look into the many artefacts, dollhouses and stunning gowns, as well as everyday objects recovered in excavations (shown below).

-There is also a recreation of Vauxhall Pleasure Gardens, with beautiful fashion displayed.
+There was also a recreation of Vauxhall Pleasure Gardens, with beautiful fashion displayed.

 People’s City Gallery (1850s – 1940s)

-My favourite part of the museum is the Victorian walk, where you can experience wandering along the winding streets of 19th century London.
-Kids will enjoy seeing the typical toys and games during the time at the toy shop window and the lovely details in each of the shopfronts.
+My favourite part of the museum was the Victorian walk, where you could experience wandering along the winding streets of 19th century London, with lovely details in each of the shopfronts.
+A toy shop window showed the typical toys and games during the time.

-The Victorian Walk features a dozen street trades, including a barber, baker, tobacconist, tailor and pawnbroker.
+The Victorian Walk featureed a dozen street trades, including a barber, baker, tobacconist, tailor and pawnbroker.

 Another highlight was seeing London’s first motor vehicles, such as this taxi from 1908, that would eventually replace the city’s horse-drawn taxis, buses and carts.